asddima388-creator/-droomi-support/README.md

 ## Need Help?

-If you have a question, found a bug, or need help with Droomi, you can contact us at:
+If you have a question, found a bug, or need help with Droomi, contact us at:

 **Email:** droomiapp@gmail.com

-We’ll do our best to help.
+We'll do our best to help.

+# Privacy Policy

+**Last updated: September 22, 2026**

+Droomi respects your privacy.
+This Privacy Policy explains how information may be handled when you use the Droomi app.

+## Information We Collect

+Droomi does not require you to create an account or provide personal information to use the app.

+Drawings and artwork created in Droomi are stored locally on your device unless you choose to export or share them.

+## Advertising

+Droomi uses third-party advertising services to display ads, including rewarded and interstitial ads.

+These third-party services may collect certain information, such as device identifiers, advertising data, approximate location, app interactions, diagnostics, and other information necessary to provide, measure, and improve advertising services.

+The collection and use of this information are governed by the privacy policies of the respective third-party service providers.

+## Your Artwork

+Droomi does not upload your drawings or artwork to our servers.
+Your artwork remains on your device unless you choose to export or share it.

+## Children's Privacy

+Droomi is not intended to knowingly collect personal information from children.
+Third-party advertising services may process data according to their own privacy policies and applicable laws.

-## Privacy
+## Changes to This Privacy Policy

-Your privacy matters to us.
-You can find Droomi’s Privacy Policy inside the app under:

-**Settings → Privacy Policy**
+We may update this Privacy Policy when necessary.
+Any changes will be reflected on this page.

-## About Droomi
+## Contact

-Draw freely, learn step by step, or let Pause & Draw surprise you with your next challenge.

-Made with care for artists, beginners, and anyone who just wants to draw.
+If you have questions about this Privacy Policy or Droomi, contact us at:

+**Email:** droomiapp@gmail.com